Skip to content

 1. Installing Required Packages

-Before starting, you need to install the dcg4pt package within SWI-Prolog:
+Before starting, you need to install the dcg4pt package from within SWI-Prolog:

 ?- pack_install(dcg4pt).